deepjs/deepjs/DOCS/asynch/chains.md

 ### .load( context, destructive )

-if no argument is provided, try to retrieve current entries values and replace by loaded contents (if any) if any throw or reject when loading : the error is injected in the chain (and could be catched with .errors( .. )).
+if no argument is provided, try to retrieve current entries values and replace by loaded contents (if any) if any throw or reject when loading : the error is injected in the chain (and could be catched with .fail( .. )).

 ### .deepLoad( context, destructive )

 recursively analyse current entries and seek after string and functions.
-Retrieve them (see retrievable) and place loaded content at same place. if any throw or reject when loading : the error is injected in the chain (and could be catched with .errors( .. )).
+Retrieve them (see retrievable) and place loaded content at same place. if any throw or reject when loading : the error is injected in the chain (and could be catched with .fail( .. )).

 Destructive example :
 ```javascript